plantainchip/plantain-portfolio/_posts/2025-07-31-uploading-game-from-github-to-itchio.md

 ```

-- replace BUTLER_API_KEY with the name of your key from your github secrets
+- replace BUTLER_API_KEY with the name of your key from your github secrets.
 - make itchUsername your itch.io username
 - make itchGameId the last part of the url for your game's itch.io page.
 The id of the url is the stuff after the slash